I am honored to appear on the cover of the most recent Westlife Newspaper!

 This class is mixed gender, requiring a crew of one male and one female.
 Hein said his partner, Stephanie Roble, of Chicago, is a world-ranked racer who coached him when he moved from the single-man Optimist to the multihulled craft.
 He added that Roble operates the tiller to steer the boat.

-Training in Miami from September to May and in Rocky River during the summer, Hein tailors his day to provide the _AK13360maximum time on the water.
+Training in Miami from September to May and in Rocky River during the summer, Hein tailors his day to provide the maximum time on the water.
 He typically starts in the gym with an intense workout, then does about four hours of schoolwork online with the Florida Virtual School, where he is in grade 11.
 After a quick lunch, he rigs his boat and hits the water for at least six hours or until sun and wind conditions become unfavorable.
 His day often ends with a 30-mile bike ride.

 Hein said he is always trying to learn from more experienced sailors, who often are much older.
 “When we go to a competition, we can tell they are skeptical,” Hein noted.
 But he lets his sailing do the talking.
 He was one of only 10 youth sailors named to the U.S. Sailing Team in 2013, and has impressed with his race results.